code-on-sunday/buildr.studio/stories.md

 - Click on the Open Project button allows users to select a folder on their machine.
 - The file hierarchy of the selected project will be displayed in the File Explorer section.

+## Story 11:

+- Once the File Explorer has data, the data should not lose when switch to the Tools section.